aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

  waitress-serve --host 127.0.0.1 --port 8080 --threads 32 quote_search:app
 ```

+## Performing a quote search
+Navigate to http://127.0.0.1:8080 and perform a search for quotes based on a description.

 ## Install using docker compose
 If you have a license key, you can easily setup Aerospike, Proximus, and the quote-semantic-search
 app using docker-compose.